Photo courtesy of Erik Gonzalez

 Con Edison and NYC Department of Sanitation workers were later observed removing mud and debris from the roadways.
 NYC Department of Emergency Management and the NYPD were also observed in the area.

 Another male resident told Norwood News if authorities had fixed the pipe beforehand, the flooding would not have happened.
-In October, Norwood News already reported how several small businesses were without water temporarily after a contractor performing work for one of them accidentally struck a water pipe.
+In October, Norwood News already reported in October how several small businesses were without water temporarily after a contractor performing work for one of them accidentally struck a water pipe.

 Of the latest flooding, one young woman said it had been a scary situation and had reminded her of high waves at the beach.
 Another man called Jose said he lived on the block and had parked his car near the 52nd Precinct.
 He said he thought it would be safe there but was wrong.
 “The criminals did not get into it but the water sure did,” he said.